STUDY JAPANESE ONLINE WITH NATIVES HERE

 From left to right: kamamoto, nakamura and nakata, respectively.

-In a relatively recent past (1980s), Japanese football/soccer was still considered semi-amateur.
-With the beginning of the era Zico no Kashima Antlers, in mid-1993 and 1994, football/soccer in the land of the rising sun gained greater prominence in the press and leveraged a large number of fans and fans of the sport.
+In a relatively recent past (the 1980s), Japanese football was still considered semi-amateur.
+With the beginning of the Zico in Kashima Antlers era, in the mid-1993 and 1994, football in the land of the rising sun gained greater prominence in the media and boosted a large number of supporters and fans of the sport.

-the going of more brazilian players (Leonardo, Dunga, Washington, Alcindo, Robson Ponte, among others) for Japanese clubs also served to increase public attention to the sport.
-In this sense, it is evident that Brazil has always had a lot of influence on the success of Japanese leagues, as off-field “marketing” added to on-field quality contributed substantially to the improvement of Japanese football/soccer.
+The arrival of more Brazilian players (Leonardo, Dunga, Washington, Alcindo, Robson Ponte, among others) to Japanese clubs also helped to increase public attention to the sport.
+In this sense, it is evident that Brazil has always had a lot of influence on the success of Japanese leagues, as the "marketing" off the field combined with the quality on the field has substantially contributed to the improvement of Japanese football.

 From there, many young people began to look up to great athletes in world football, sowing the dream of becoming professionals.
 Thus, countless excellent Japanese soccer players continue to emerge.
 Recently, the number of Japanese athletes in European leagues has greatly increased, a fact that demonstrates an advance in the technical quality of the blue samurai over the years.

-If since the 2000s and 2010s we have seen stars shining in Europe, as Honda, Kagawa, Nagatomo, Inamoto and Okazaki, we also had, from a more distant past, names like Kunishige Kamamoto, Nakamura and Nakata, standing out in football/soccer.
+Since the 2000 and 2010s we have seen players shining in Europe, such as Honda, Kagawa, Nagatomo, Inamoto, and Okazaki, we also had, since a more distant past, names like Kunishige Kamamoto, Nakamura, and Nakata, standing out in football.

 These three superstars are the subject of this article.